yugssssss/GROCIFY/README.md

-# 🛒 Blinket - Blinkit Clone in React Native
+# 🛒 Grocify - React Native

-Blinket is a Blinkit-inspired grocery delivery app built using **React Native** for the frontend and **Express.js + MongoDB** for the backend.
+Grocify is a Blinkit-inspired grocery delivery app built using **React Native** for the frontend and **Express.js + MongoDB** for the backend.
 It supports features like real-time product listing, cart management, and order placement.

 ---